Digicreon/Arkiv/README.md

 - The configuration process is simpler (you answer to questions).
 - Written in pure shell, it doesn't need a Perl interpreter.

-On the other hand, [Backup-Manager](https://github.com/sukria/Backup-Manager) is able to transfer to remote destinations by SCP or FTP.
+On the other hand, [Backup-Manager](https://github.com/sukria/Backup-Manager) is able to transfer to remote destinations by SCP or FTP, and to burn data on CD/DVD.